feider/stegano/tutorial/tutorial.md

 We define it as our header file and define our stegano namespace.
 In the first step we declare our hiding and finding functions.
-`embed` takes the image as an unsigned char array with it's length and the text to embed as another char array and returns a bood that tells us if we were successful.
+`embed` takes the image as an unsigned char array with it's length and the text to embed as another char array and returns a bool that tells us if we were successful.
 `extract` takes the image as an unsigned char array and it's lenght and returns the embedded message as a C++ string.